Patryk2001k/Self-service-checkout/README.md

 ## Additional Information

-The "Self-Service Cinema Ticketing System" is an excellent example of how to create a functional terminal application that is both readable and maintainable.
-It is designed with SOLID and GRASP principles in mind, making it a great educational resource for beginner programmers.

 Feel free to explore the source code, modify it, and share your ideas for further development.
 Happy coding!